Nathan Kimball: Early life and career

 Kimball was born in Fredericksburg, Indiana, a small rural hamlet where he attended the local school.
 He attended the Washington County Seminary and then Indiana Asbury College (what is now DePauw University) from 1839 until 1841 before leaving to teach school and farm in Independence, Missouri.
 He studied medicine under his brother-in-law at the University of Louisville Medical School in 1844 and established a private practice in Salem and Livonia.
 He married Martha A. McPheeters in Washington County, Indiana, on September 22, 1845.
 The couple had one child, a son named James.

-When the Mexican–American War erupted, Dr. Kimball volunteered his services to state, raising a company from Livonia in the 2nd Indiana Infantry and being elected as a captain.
+When the Mexican–American War erupted, Dr. Kimball volunteered his services to the state, raising a company from Livonia in the 2nd Indiana Infantry and being elected as a captain.
 Kimball was distinguished at the Battle of Buena Vista, where he rallied his company and held them fast even as the rest of the regiment crumbled and fled in disorder.
 He mustered out in June 1847 and returned to Indiana, where he resumed his medical practice, expanding it to Loogootee.
 He was defeated for election as a Whig to the Indiana State Senate in 1847.
 His wife died in early 1850, and he married Emily McPheeters in August.
 In 1852, he again lost an election, this time for Presidential Elector.
 Kimball joined the newly formed Republican Party in 1854.
 His medical practice flourished, and he became well known in the region.